MainShayne233/react-component-boilerplate/README.md

 │   ├── index.js # Where you list your exports (what you want to be import into other apps) │   └── main.js # Entry file for development/demo app
-└── webpack.config.js # Configuration for webpack build and dev server
+└── webpack.config.js # Configuration for webpack build and dev server ├── favicon.ico # Just a generic favicon (You can replace it, just use the same file name)
 ```